 Education can be expensive and most of us can't just take a course because we think it will be fun!

 Spending money on your education is a tricky decision and may take time weighing up the pros and cons - you could even write a pros and cons list to see which option seems best.

 It's also good to remember that gaining a qualification takes time, effort, and a lot of commitment - so make sure that it is the best thing for you.
 Think about what you hope to get out of it and how getting another qualification will directly benefit you.

 When thinking about whether your education will directly help your career, it's useful to think about what kind of job you can imagine doing in the future - if your chosen career is very competitive, having a higher level of education may be very useful for climbing the career ladder.

 It's vital to have a good search around, as your chosen career may require a specific course, or even just require GCSEs.
 Explore job profiles, what jobs are out there, and what skills courses can actually teach you!

 To find out what qualifications can help with specific careers check out floor 5 which gives lots of information on sector specific qualifications!
-You can also get advice on what’s best for the job you want at National Careers Service.
+You can also explore careers and what qualifications they require on the National Careers Service website!